hanjinliu/tabulous/rst/main/selections.rst

 Differences between a selection and a highlight are:

-- Highlights cannot be set by mouse/keyboard input.
+- Highlights cannot be set as dynamically as selections.
+You have to convert selections into highlights from right-click context menu or programatically using attribute :attr:`highlights`.
+- Highlights do not vanish with mouse or keyboard operations.
-- Highlights don't emit signals.
+- Highlights do not emit signals.